OCTRI Impact

 Vitamin C improves health for children of pregnant smokers

-Researchers at OHSU found that vitamin C supplementation to pregnant women unable to quit smoking significantly improves airway function and respiratory health in their offspring at 5 years of age.
+Dr. Cindy McEvoy (pictured right), OHSU Professor of Pediatrics, and collabortor Dr. Cindy Morris, OCTRI Director, found that vitamin C supplementation to pregnant women who are unable to quit smoking significantly improves airway function and respiratory health in their offspring at 5 years of age.
+Dr. McEvoy’s work has been supported by several OCTRI pilot awards in the last decade, including an OCTRI Catalyst award in 2014 for the project featured here.

-Read more about the team and this work on OHSU News
+Read more about the team and this work on OHSU News.

 Fluorescent nerve dyes that improve surgical outcomes